Working with Audio in the Timeline

 To set the overall tempo of the session:

-• Hover over the Tempo control.
+• Click the BPM control.
 The cursor changes to a double arrow.
-Click and drag up or down to adjust the tempo by 1 BPM increments.
-To adjust by .1 BPM increments, hold Shift while you click and drag.
-Release the cursor to set the Tempo.
+Drag up or down to adjust the tempo by 1 BPM increments.
 You can click and drag to change tempo while the session is playing to hear your changes in real time.

-• To type the new tempo, click to select the Tempo in the control bar, type a new tempo, and press Return.
+• To type a new tempo, click to select the BPM in the control bar, type a new tempo, and press Return.

 1. In Timeline view, double-click the session tempo in the Tempo ruler.